Inverse Optimization on Hierarchical Networks: An Application to Breast Cancer Clinical Pathways: Inverse Optimization Models and Concordance Metric

 In this subsection, we formulate the shortest path problem on our hierarchical network.
 This model serves as the foundation for the inverse optimization model that will be defined in the next subsection.

 Suppose the overall network $G_0$ has $m$ nodes and $n$ arcs.
 Let $\bc$ and $\bx$ denote the cost vector and flow vector, respectively, on all arcs in the network.
+A reference or patient pathway is represented as a path or a walk on the network, respectively.
+Each pathway is represented by a flow vector $\bx$, where $x_{ij}$ is equal to the number of times arc $(i,j)$ is traversed.
+Therefore, $\bx$ will be a 0-1 vector for a reference pathway but can be greater than 1 for a patient pathway if arc $(i,j)$ is traversed more than once.
 Let $\bA\in \R^{(m-1)\times n}$ be the node-arc incidence matrix used to describe flow balance constraints on $m-1$ nodes; recall that the last row of the matrix is redundant since flow balance is automatically satisfied at that node if it is satisfied at the rest.

 If we formulate the shortest path problem on the entire network $G_0$, disregarding the hierarchical nature of the network, we would have a single linear program $\mathbf{FO}(\bc): \underset{\bx}{\text{min}} \{ \bc'\bx : \bA \bx = \bb, \bx \ge \bzero\}$ where $\bb \in \R^{m-1}$ is a vector of zeros except with a $+1$ at $s_0$.
 In this case, the corresponding inverse problem would require the specification of a complete flow vector $\bx$ on all arcs as input.
 A reference pathway that spans the entire network represented by such a flow vector will be referred to as a \emph{complete} reference pathway.
 However, for diseases with complex patient journeys, there simply may not be recommended sequences of activities that span the entire network $G_0$, from the start node $s_0$ to the end node $e_0$.
 In the context of breast cancer specifically, the reference pathways may only specify the recommended guidelines within certain subnetworks of the hierarchical network -- we will refer to these as \emph{hierarchical} reference pathways.
 Thus, we formulate our forward problem, the shortest path problem, recursively, for each subnetwork $G_{l,t}$.